vmware-archive/vrealize-service-broker-full/README.md

 ```

 ##Testing
 Provided the tasks above have been completed, tests are configured by editing the test.properties file in the src/main/resources directory.
-Ensure that a local mongodb is installed and running (as per prerequisits, above).
+Ensure that a local redis is installed and running (as per prerequisits, above).

 Tests are run in the usual maven manner:
 ```bash